yuchuan1/ReactJS-Web-App-Template/readme.md

 # This is a boilerplate for a web application using React.js #
+## Usage ##
+- Run gulp serve to preview and watch for changes
+- Run bower install --save <packageto install frontend dependencies
+- Run gulp to build your webapp for production

+## How this package was made ##
 ## Install generator-gulp-webapp ##

     Install dependencies: npm install --global yo bower